Sam36502/RISCI-64/README.md

 These 32 bytes are each split in half to make 64 nibbles.
 Each nibble corresponds to a pixel in an 8x8 grid.
 The first nibble (0x20) is the top left of the screen and all other pixels follow.
 Left to right, top to bottom.
-The 16 possible colors correspomd to the Microsoft Windows default 16-color palette:
+The 16 possible colors correspond to the Microsoft Windows default 16-color palette:
 ```
 0000 00 Black
 0001 01 Maroon